calle2010/magic-lantern-77d-vagrant/ghidra.md

 ## Analyzer further stubs
-- Find the stubs.S for your camera, and for every address that looks like a code address, do G, L (set label to stubs name), D
+- Find the stubs.S for your camera, and for every address that looks like a code address, do G, L (set label to stubs name), F12
 - eg for 200D, stubs.S has this line:
   - NSTUB(0xE00400FD,  cstart)
   - So G 0xe00400fd, L "cstart", F12